aiplanethub/introduction-to-time-series-analysis/time-series-analysis-an-introduction/935-Introduction to Time Series Analysis.md

 ## Uses of Time Series Analysis

-* Time series analysis can be useful to see how a given asset, security, or economic variable changes over time.
+* Time series analysis can be helpful to see how a given asset, security, or economic variable changes over time.
-* It can also be used to examine how the changes associated with the chosen data point compared to shifts in other variables over the same time period.
+* It can also be used to examine how the changes associated with the chosen data point compared to shifts in other variables over the same period.